markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Upate 14th June 2021 - Adding stuff about status to the agreed activity chapter

 Update 7th May 2021 - Editing the Agreed activity chapter

 Update 29th May 2021 - An entire new chapter, an entire new metaphor - the hole.